As an upcoming artist, are you seriously seeking and want to get signed by the best music record labels in South Africa?

 Some of the associated music acts in this label include BIG NUZ, DJ FISHERMAN, NAAK MUSIQ, DISTRUCTION BOYZ, DUNCAN, DLADLA MSHUNQISI, TIPCEE, PRINCE BULO, DJGUKWA, and dance crew, AMADADA.

-Afrotainment has since diversified its catalogue; signing a variety of fresh talent, whom are leaders in their respective genres, such as Gqom, Durban Kwaito, R & B and Hip Hop.
+Afrotainment has since diversified its catalogue; signing a variety of fresh talent, whom are leaders in their respective genres, such as Gqom, Durban Kwaito, R and B and Hip Hop.

 Afrotainment has leveled the playing field for Durban entertainment, the music industry in particular; by merely doing away with the notion that one has to move to Johannesburg to breakthrough into the mainstream music industry, thus a new generation of artists continues to align their brand/s with the record label.